 Palm Springs and the entire Coachella Valley has a rich agricultural history.
 One of the key crops is dates, and the area produces more than 90 percent of the dates grown in the U.S. This Middle Eastern fruit was first planted in the desert in the early 20th century, one of the few crops that can be grown year-round in the area's extreme weather.

 The Shields Date Garden is in Indio, about 30 minutes from downtown Palm Springs.
 The almost-20 acre date farm has a café, a guided tour of the date groves, and even a theater showing a kitschy 1940s movie about date farming.
 They also serve date shakes, a must-drink date milkshake-like smoothie every Palm Springs visitor should try.

 Less than an hour's drive from Palm Springs is Joshua Tree National Park, one of the most interesting and beautiful parks in the Southwest.
 If you have time for only one side trip, this is the place to come.
 This park has some amazing sites and great walks and also offers outstanding campgrounds, where you can park your RV or pitch your tent next to huge Joshua trees and giant rock formations.

-If you are traveling around California and looking for new ideas, be sure to check out our articles on the Top-Rated California Desert Tourist Attractions and our Great Off-the-Beaten-Path Attractions in California.
-For a more general overview of what to see throughout the state, see our article on the Top-Rated Tourist Attractions in California.
+If you are traveling around California and looking for new ideas, be sure to check out our articles on California desert tourist attractions and our list of great off-the-beaten-path attractions in California.
+For a more general overview of what to see throughout the state, see our article on the top tourist attractions in California.